nesterrovv/web-programming/README.md

 * Input element padding must be specified in pixels.
 * The page must contain a JavaScript script that validates the values ​​entered by the user in the form fields.
 Any invalid values ​​(such as letters in point coordinates or a negative radius) should be blocked.

+You can check the operability of the laboratory work on the university cluster at this link: https://se.ifmo.ru/~s312621/lab1/page.html